Dear Grands and Great-Grands,

 However, they laughed about the wedding pictures for years to come.
 The photographer took all the wedding paraphernalia (candelabras, flowers, etc.) and lined them up on the altar, and then arranged the members of the wedding party like they were in a police lineup.
 Darlene remembers thinking how beautiful and handsome and young and healthy they all looked on her special day, but the photo makes them look like they were at a funeral.
 Or a police lineup.

 In the words of Donald, the honeymoon was tragic.
 Rain.
 More rain.
 Mud.
 More mud.
 A friend gave them a ride to Alexandria after the reception where they caught the Greyhound bus to Minneapolis.
 They hadn’t really paid attention to the time and date and when they made the plan and when they arrived late on their wedding night, they were reminded by every weary hotel clerk that the Minnesota State Basketball Tournament was going on and there was literally NO ROOM AT THE INN.
 Anywhere.
-Donald remembers helplessly standing outside the bus depot on First Avenue, tired from the big day, hungry, with no place to stay, when suddenly out of the blue, who comes walking down the street toward them but his Aunt Esther (Aunt Esther was married to Tony who was Dora’s brother).
+Donald remembers helplessly standing outside the bus depot on First Avenue, tired from the big day, hungry, with no place to stay, when suddenly out of the blue, who should come walking down the street toward them but his Aunt Esther (Aunt Esther was married to Tony who was Dora’s brother).
 “Well, hello!
 What are you two newlyweds doing here?”

 Long story short, the lovebirds spent their first night of wedded bliss in Donald’s Aunt Esther’s spare room.
 The next morning, she prepared a lovely wedding breakfast for them and they caught the bus to St. Cloud where they checked into the only hotel room they could find.
 It seemed a little sketchy, but it was the best they could do.
 Donald remembered tossing their suitcase onto an overstuffed chair and the dust billowed into the air like a cartoon dust cloud.
-He went to the bathroom to open a window, found the window already open and the bathtub coated in soot.
+He went to the bathroom to open a window and found the window already open and the bathtub coated in soot.
 By now things were getting comical.
 They went out to a fancy chicken dinner and the chicken was so tough that they each grabbed a leg and pulled with all their might but still could not pull it apart.
 By now they were in fits of giggles.
 The next day the skies cleared, and it was time to get back home.
 The best part of the honeymoon is the giggles they got every time they shared that story over the next 54 years.

 Sometimes we build something up in our minds and when things go wrong it can be a huge disappointment.
-A wedding, a first date, a holiday celebration, Valentine’s Day, Mother’s Day, even a meal.
+A wedding, a first date, a holiday celebration, Valentine’s Day, Mother’s Day, or even a meal.
 We’ve all been there.
 It’s best just to laugh it off and move on.
 Maybe a story that makes us laugh is the best that day has to offer.

 After the crazy wedding weekend and the dreadfully funny honeymoon, the newlyweds moved into the old farmhouse on what is affectionately known as the Barrett place.
 She was no stranger to hard work and once she married, she took on the life of a farm wife with a vengeance.
 Whether on paper or not, she was most certainly a full partner in the family farm business.
 Over the next 17 years, she would have five healthy beautiful blonde babies but still helped in the fields during planting and harvest, kept a clean house and a nice garden, tended her mink traps, prepared three meals every day from scratch for hungry children and hired men, and still had the energy go out dancing on Saturday night.
 Because why?
 You bring your own fun with you!
 That’s why.
 The Barrett Pavilion was the place to be.
-Local bands and the more famous celebrities like Lawrence Welk, Whoopie John, Gordon Leraas Band, and Ferlin Husky, would often perform.
+Local bands and more famous celebrities like Lawrence Welk, Whoopie John, Gordon Leraas Band, and Ferlin Husky, would often perform.
 She was resourceful and strong and would do anything for her family.
 She was an expert shot and won more trophies than Donald at Rifle Club.

-Donald had been farming full time with his dad and his brother since the tenth grade.
+Donald had been farming full-time with his dad and his brother since the tenth grade.
 He remembers working in the fields that summer; the first day of school came and went and no one said, “Hey Donnie, it’s the first day of school.
 Come out of the field.
 Wash up and go to school!”
 Not his dad, not his mom, not his sisters, not his teacher.
 So, he just stayed in the field.
 He was happier there anyway.
 He did not like school.
 The kids and teacher alike called him “Dumb Donnie” and taunted him when he missed a question.

 I share this sad detail to let you know those words cut him deeply and continued to have an impact throughout his life, even into his many successes and old age.
-Here is a little hint for a happy life.
-Always be the hero and stick up for the one the others are picking on.
+Here is a little hint for a happy life: always be the hero and stick up for the one the others are picking on.
 Never join in.

-The old drafty farmhouse on the Barrett place with painted floors was a five star luxury hotel for gangster mice who thought they ran the place.
+The old drafty farmhouse on the Barrett place with painted floors was a five-star luxury hotel for gangster mice who thought they ran the place.
 They frightened the living daylights out of the young bride.
 Hans remembers, the house had electricity and a cistern under the porch, but no running water or plumbing.
 In winter, a glass of water would freeze by morning in the bedroom Hans and Dick shared.
 The boys remember carrying fresh water in and wastewater out every day.
 Always farming in the summer, Donald had winter jobs as well, such as running telephone lines to rural homes and cutting huge ice blocks out of Barrett Lake for Soo Line Railroad cold cars.

 I remember my folks talking about a big controversy, something having to do with electricity.
 It seemed some politicians in DC wanted to free up some federal funds to run electrical infrastructure into rural America.
-Most farmers back then were Democrat, but not all.
+Most farmers back then were Democrats, but not all.
 Darlene’s family had been raised Republican.
-Donald’s family were raised Democrats.
+Donald’s family was raised Democrats.
 There would be fist-pounding screaming matches around the pros and cons of farms having access to electricity.

 Can you even imagine?!
 Some politicians simply did not think the change was necessary!
-Others thought it bad for the American way!
+Others thought it was bad for the American way!
 The Rural Electrification Act was drafted in 1936 by two prominent New Deal policymakers, who paid a price for their bi-partisan legislative work aimed at improving the lives of rural Americans.
 One was booted from his party and had to run as an independent in the next election.
 He won anyway, even though powerful pro-business Republicans, such as Henry Ford, called them “socialists” for supporting public electric power.

 Over the years, Donald and the boys farmed up to 700 acres, but it was never enough.
 They eked out a living for the family of seven from 1945 to 1965 and then made the official move to the Cities.
 After the move, they rented out the Evansville place for a number of years and then sold it in the 1970s — just before the price per acre went thru the roof!
 Just their luck.